chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

-# Build the Kubernetes cluster
+# Build the Kubernetes Cluster

 ## 1. Sign into Google Cloud